 Recorded calls can also serve as references on what worked the best during previous conversations & what is to improve to help agents reduce their handle times.

-In that case, you can revamp a call script based on insights provided by recorded calls to help serve customers better by reducing the Average Handle Time.
+In that case, you can revamp a call script based on insights provided by recorded calls to help serve customers better by reducing the average call handling time.

 Most support calls take longer because the agent doesn’t know enough about the issue or the customer’s account to be able to provide the support customers need.